almenke/laravelapihelp/README.md

 ***Side Note:*** *I suggest using* [Google Chrome Postman](https://www.getpostman.com) to test your API.
 This is a great tool from within Chrome and saves a ton of time.
 You don't have to write a test app or use Curl from the command line.

-***And one more Side Note before we start, most of this readme is just based on pulling out the obvious forest that I didn't see because I was standing in the trees.***
+***And one more Side Note before we start, most of this readme is just based on locating the obvious forest that I didn't see because I was standing in the trees.***

 ###API Login Modification Steps and Testing using Postman
 1. Add `api_token` string to the users table by modifying the users migration file.